hard-nett/docs/docs/developers/developer-tools/cosmjs.md

  CosmJS is a TypeScript/JavaScript library.
 It helps developers integrate frontend user interfaces and backend servers with Cosmos blockchains that implement distributed applications.

- In general, user interfaces help users interpret the blockchain state, compose and sign transactions, and send them - all things that are potentially accomplished by other less convenient methods.
-A user interface is supported by servers or micro-services that also interact with the blockchain.
+ In general, UI's help users interpret the blockchain state, compose and sign transactions, and send them - all things that are potentially accomplished by other less convenient methods.
+A UI is supported by servers or micro-services that also interact with the blockchain.

 ### Packages
 CosmJS is a library that consists of many smaller npm packages within the [@cosmjs namespace](https://www.npmjs.com/org/cosmjs), a so-called "monorepo".